MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 With this approach, you can test new Office features in your environment, particularly with your hardware and device drivers.

 > [!NOTE]
-> **Best practice:** Deploy the Semi-Annual Channel (Targeted) to a small group of representative users and client devices.
+> **Best practice:** Deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices.
 Deploy the Semi-Annual Channel to the rest of your users.
 This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

 ## Step 4 - Define your source files